-Dr. Marc Shulman and Dr. Atara Wertentheil are child psychologists on Long Island with experience working with children both individually and as part of family therapy sessions.
-They have two offices available for convenience, with one in Garden City and one in Rockville Centre, NY.
+Dr. Marc Shulman and and his team are child psychologists on Long Island with experience working with children both individually and as part of family therapy sessions.
+They have several offices available for convenience, with one in Garden City, Rockville Centre, and Roslyn Heights, NY.
 We also offer remote therapy service that opens the door for mental health treatment throughout NY state.

 Their approach to psychotherapy and their commitment to you and your child’s wellbeing makes it possible to work with your child and make sure that they are both developing properly and staying happy and healthy in the relationship.
 Learn more about our services at (516) 732-0273.